Assessment, Inventory, and Monitoring Strategy

-The objective of the Assessment, Inventory, and Monitoring (AIM) Strategy is to provide a standardized monitoring strategy for assessing natural resource condition and trend on BLM public lands.
-The AIM Strategy provides quantitative data and tools to guide and justify policy actions, land uses, and adaptive management decisions.
+The Assessment, Inventory and Monitoring (AIM) Strategy provides a set of standards for assessing natural resource conditions and trends on BLM-managed public lands.
+The AIM Strategy provides quantitative data and tools to guide and justify policy actions, land uses and adaptive management decisions.

 AIM is…